 Thanks to generous donations, MAST is funding the conservation of three 17th century wooden ships’ carvings and a canister that was also found on the Swash Channel wreck.
-As seen on the BBC’s The One Show on April 6, both the carvings and the canister are rare survivals that would normally have been destroyed in the wrecking process or swept away.
+As seen on the BBC’s The One Show, both the carvings and the canister are rare survivals that would normally have been destroyed in the wrecking process or swept away.

 They were raised in August 2010.
 The three carvings were found directly above the gunports in the bowcastle and are in extremely good condition.
 They bring the number of carvings found on the site to five.

 One is on the head of the rudder and is that of a moustached male head surmounted by a laurel wreath.
 A carving of a merman was situated at the forward edge of the structure, buried face down.
 A fifth carving, that of another merman, has also been conserved.

 They all are early Baroque in style, which matches the early 17th century date of the site and those of the wreck of the Vasa in Stockholm.